kenshoo/Fallwizard/README.md

 #### Fallwizard Conventions

-Instead of using Dropwizard's `Service` and `Configuration` classes, you should extend (if you want) `FallwizardService` and `FallwizardConfiguration`.
-If you set your configuration values and wireup your resources in Spring, you actually don't need to extend `FallwizardService` (just specify this as your main class in Maven/Gradle).
+Instead of using Dropwizard's `Application` and `Configuration` classes, you should extend (if you want) `FallwizardApplication` and `FallwizardConfiguration`.
+If you set your configuration values and wireup your resources in Spring, you actually don't need to extend `FallwizardApplication` (just specify this as your main class in Maven/Gradle).

-If you need to add Dropwizard bundles to your service, you will need to extend `FallwizardService`; please remember to call `super` on any method you override.
+If you need to add Dropwizard bundles to your service, you will need to extend `FallwizardApplication`; please remember to call `super` on any method you override.

 #### Yaml Configuration

 ```yaml

 # Spring Specific Configuration
 spring:
     # Application Contexts to Load.